SP1RYTUSzz/BLV_CubeSatLink_2.0/README.md

 **Flexible Configuration**: The project allows for flexible configuration of communication parameters, such as data rates, packet sizes, data bits, stop bits, and parity controls.

-**Ground Station Software**: The project includes a comprehensive ground station software suite for monitoring received packets, and sending instructions to CubeSats through console terminal.
+**Ground Station Software**: The project includes a comprehensive ground station software suite for monitoring received packets, data recording, and sending instructions to CubeSats through console terminal.

-**SDCard Memory Support**: The ground station supports data storage on an SDCard for permanent storage of sent and received data in case of ground station malfunction.
+**SDCard Memory Support**: The ground station supports data storage on an SDCard for permanent storage of sent and received data in case of unrecoverable launch vehicles.

 ## Technical Details
 **Programming Languages**: The project is written in C++ and Python.